nfdi4plants/nfdi4plants.knowledgebase/src/content/docs/resources/v1/guides/git-troubleshooting.md

 `fatal: Need to specify how to reconcile divergent branches.` | Your ARC contains multiple branches that progressed independently and need to be merged | Contact a data steward.
 `error: unable to create file <path/to/file> : Filename too long` | Likely occurs on Windows, if your ARC is stored in a deeply nested folder, i.e. a folder in a folder in a folder ...| Store the ARC on a higher level.

-:bulb: *typically displayed during synchronization via ARCitect (DataHUB Sync --> push / pull) or `arc sync`.
+💡 *typically displayed during synchronization via ARCitect (DataHUB Sync --> push / pull) or `arc sync`.
 Even if ARCitect shows "Complete", it's sometimes worth it to scroll up and see these errors.

 ## Your two favorite Git commands: status and log